-First started detailing in 1958, established a detailing writing / publishing company TOGWT 1980, Autopia Detailing Forum contributor since 2003 and was allocated a section within the forum to post my articles
+First started detailing in 1958, established a detailing writing/publishing company TOGWT 1980, Autopia Detailing Forum contributor since 2003 and was allocated a section within the forum to post my articles

 I believe that knowledge is a fundamental right.
 What is needed is an open, accessible, public space to access knowledge online.
 TOGWT Q & A is such a space.
-To provide Knowledge and share Experience, by a detailer with more than five decade of experience and an advanced degree in Chemical Engineer who is prepared to share his unbiased knowledge to help detailers understand the products that are available and how best to use them
+To provide Knowledge and share Experience, by a detailer with more than five decades of experience and an advanced degree in Chemical Engineer who is prepared to share his unbiased knowledge to help detailers understand the products that are available and how best to use them

 I’ve been providing unbiased opinions that professionals, experienced, enthusiast and neophyte detailer’s use and trust on various leading detailing forums in the United States, UK, Canada, South America, Australia, South Africa, Asia, the Middle East and the EU for about twelve or so years

 In the interest of full disclosure, I am in no way affiliated with, employed by, have any vested interest, or in any way receive compensation from the sale or distribution of any of the product lines reviewed or the company that manufactures or markets it.
 No endorsement of companies or their products mentioned is intended, nor is criticism implied of similar companies or their products if they are omitted.

 I have tested and/or used all the products, so the recommendation comes from first-hand knowledge of their use and/or its application methodologies.
 Any product endorsement is entirely unbiased and means that the product “Does what it says on the tin” A close relationship with readers and a thorough command of the technical and chemical developments that affect detailing have been at the core of my philosophy since 1980.